2024 Tax Returns

 CHILD BENEFIT:

 If your household receives child benefit, even if it is not paid to you directly, I need to know about it for your tax return.
 I shall also need to know various information about the taxable income your partner/spouse receives, even if I don’t prepare their tax return.
-For families where at least one parent has taxable income of £50,000+, there will be extra tax, and for £60,000+, this extra tax will equal the full child benefit received.
+For families where at least one parent has taxable income of £60,000+, there will be extra tax, and for £80,000+, this extra tax will equal the full child benefit received.
 This is done by taxing child benefit on the higher earner where restriction applies.
 Each year you should receive a statement showing the child benefit due for the coming tax year.
 Please keep this as it forms part of your tax records.
-If you do not already have a statement please ring 0845 302 1444 and ask for confirmation of the amount for the year ended 5 April 2019.
+If you do not already have a statement please ring 0845 302 1444 and ask for confirmation of the amount for the tax year.
+Child benefit can continue where a child remains in education up to age 20, but at age 16 you will be asked whether this is the case.

 OVERSEAS TAX: